Spotting: how can I stop this discharge outside my period?

 The first periods

-A uterine infection or disorder
+An infection or uterine disorder

-• Ovarian cysts such as endometriomas or fluid-filled tumors that cause bleeding
+• Ovarian cysts such as endometriomas, or fluid-filled tumors that cause bleeding.

-• Endometriosis oradenomyosis
+• endometriosis oradenomyosis

 • Uterine polyps